 Ideally, this graph would show a straight line – the closer the ratio is to 1, the more evenly distributed feedback is between writers and reviewers.

 Students feel like peer feedback is fair when they get as much feedback as they give, and this data helps instructors monitor fairness.
 Here are some ways to think about ratios:

 Writers are given the option to rate each comment they receive on a scale of 1-5 stars.
 While it’s up to the individual instructor to coach students to rate their feedback and how to assess it (what a one-star comment looks like compared to a five-star comment), those ratings are compiled in this trend graph.

 This chart can help provide answers to questions like:

 Common trends: ratings graphs often slope downward over time.
-In early reviews, writers are eager to rate all of the feedback they receive very highly our of a desire to be friendly and collegial.
-Over time, as they get better at differentiating helpful from unhelpful feedback, ratings will often decline as they begin applying higher ratings more infrequently.
+In early reviews, writers are eager to rate all of the feedback they receive very highly out of a desire to be friendly and collegial.
+Over time, as they get better at differentiating helpful from unhelpful feedback, ratings will often decline.

 The table below the helpfulness chart lists the helpfulness averages for individual students on the comments they gave as part of a review.